Izalco (volcano): Tourism

-The volcano is visited and climbed regularly by tourists to El Salvador via the Cerro Verde National Park and is a national icon of the country, even featured on the 10 colón bank note (US dollars replaced the colon in 2001, so the bank note is no longer in circulation).
+The volcano is visited and climbed regularly by tourists to El Salvador via the Cerro Verde National Park and is a national icon of the country.
+It was featured on the 10 colón bank note, although this bank note was removed from circulation when US dollars replaced the colon in 2001.
 The volcano is currently quiescent but may erupt again.

 A hotel was built on the nearby Cerro Verde to provide accommodation with a view of the erupting volcano, but the volcano ceased to erupt shortly before the hotel was completed.